collective/pyzanata/README.rst

 Deprecated APIs are not implemented.

-For further details see also the `YAML Definition File (GitHub) <dfd>`_.
+For further details see also the `YAML Definition File (GitHub) <https://github.com/collective/pyzanata/blob/master/src/pyzanata/restapi.yaml>`_.
 This file is read by the generic API runtime code and declares the API.

 Contribute